stratworld/strat/docsSrc/markdown/Guides/Advanced Sales Service.md

 stratc Bookstore.st && stratc Bookstore.sa
 ```

+and checkout your new service oriented architecture at [localhost:3000](http://localhost:3000).

 If you get an error 'ECONNREFUSED' its because you don't have your Sales service running--the Sales service needs to be running to communicate with stratc while Bookstore is building.
 Just to prove to yourself that you do indeed have two independent services running on your machine, change the sales response in getSales.js from 'John Steinbeck' to 'Leo Tolstoy', rebuild the Sales service then rebuild the Bookstore.
 You should see a little on sale indicator next to *War and Peace*.